Mercer-Robotics-Club/High_Accuracy_GPS/README.md

-# High_Accuracy_GPS_Implementation
+# High Accuracy GPS Implementation
 A repository that hosts information for the High Accuracy GPS Implementation project.

 ## Project Info
-This project is from our Senior Design Project at Mercer University.
+This project is from William Del Barrio's and Peter Richardson's Senior Design Project at Mercer University.
 We were tasked with...
 1. Developing a high-accuracy GPS system
 2. Implementing it into a [common use case](README.md#Use_Case)
 3. Documenting the process for open-source use on how to possibly implement it into your project